vihdzp/miratope/README.md

 ```

 ### Where do I get these "OFF files"?
-The OFF file format is a quite specialized file format.
+The OFF file format is a format for storing certain kinds of geometric shapes.
+Although not in widespread use, it has become the standard format for those who investigate polyhedra and polytopes.
 It was initially meant for the [Geomview software](https://people.sc.fsu.edu/~jburkardt/data/off/off.html), and was later adapted for the [Stella software](https://www.software3d.com/StellaManual.php?prod=stella4D#import).
 Miratope uses a further generalization of the Stella OFF format for any amount of dimensions.

 Miratope does not yet include a library of OFF files.
 Nevertheless, many of them can be downloaded from [OfficialURL's personal collection](https://drive.google.com/drive/u/0/folders/1nQZ-QVVBfgYSck4pkZ7he0djF82T9MVy).
 Eventually, they'll be browsable from Miratope itself.